-Renewables are the future powerhouse of our planet, with the green energy market heating up, we have 3 great investments that also pay out a dividend!
+Renewables are the future powerhouse of our planet, so here are three green energy stocks to buy that also pay out dividends to investors!

 Renewable energy is the future and missing the boat on any investment in this growing market would be a mistake.
 Whilst companies that focus on fuel cells, solar power components, and electric vehicles are very popular, this popularity is driving their valuations sky-high.
 However, renewable energy infrastructure companies have not yet generated as much hype and thus could present a great opportunity for a savvy investor.

-Here we have three growing companies with plenty of potential and the added benefit of being dividend stock — what’s not to love?
+Here we have three growing companies with plenty of potential and the added benefit of being dividend stocks — what’s not to love?

 1. NextEra Energy